Laborer - Federal Salaries of 2022

-Laborer was the 122nd most popular job in the U.S. Government in 2016, with 1,767 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Laborer was the 159th most popular job in the U.S. Government in 2022, with 1,079 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

-In 2016, the National Park Service hired the most employees titled Laboring, with an average salary of $34,649.
+In 2022, the Veterans Health Administration hired the most employees titled Laboring, with an average salary of $41,780.

 Government Laboring jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Laboring job is FWS-1, and the highest paygrade that can be attained within this job series is FWS-4.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.